k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 Adapters have some sort prefix system internalized.
 I'm guessing this is to hold the platform name i.e 'Joomla'.

-Adapters in teh context of KLoaders are used to abstract away the paths, so Koowa know where to get its models,views,controllers etc no matter if its on J1.5 or J1.7 or WP 2.5.
+Adapters in the context of KLoader's are used to abstract away the paths, so Koowa knows where to get its models,views,controllers etc no matter if its running on J1.5 or J1.7 or WP 2.5.
 That allows stuff like `KLoader::load('site::com.harbour.mappings');` to make sense to Koowa not matter what the platform.

 Now remember those KIdentfier's?
 Did you wonder how it determined what was the app path?
 You probably assumed it was hardcoded into the KIdentifier class.
 Its actually abstracted at the Joomla! plugin level.
-In the plugin itself before loading up Koowa we first register the application names and there paths.
+In the plugin itself before loading up Koowa we first register the application names and their paths.

 ```php
 KIdentifier::registerApplication('site' , JPATH_SITE);